 How to solve the iPhone 7 overheating issue

-Check your backup settings
+Check your backup settings.

-After picking your new iPhone, the first thing you normally do is to transfer your personal data and settings to the new device.
+After picking up your new iPhone, the first thing you normally do is to transfer your personal data and settings to the new device.
 This includes enabling your iTunes and iCloud backup.